Ramengel/demo/README.md

 > Idea of the project user could try to forecast the result of the fixtures and earn crypto coins

 ### Modules

-* Fixture module - in this module we can crud fixtures that in active contest
+- Fixture module - in this module we can crud fixtures that in active contest
-* contest module - this module create contest and assign fixtures to this contest
+- contest module - this module create contest and assign fixtures to this contest
-* prediction module - each user can create prediction on each fixture
+- prediction module - each user can create prediction on each fixture
+  - to Make prediction user request need pass TG middlewares to be sure credentials are valid
-* tg-user module - is module where user can login or authorize
+- tg-user module - is module where user can login or authorize

 ### Packages

-* inversifyJS / reflect-metadata - for Dependcy injection
+- inversifyJS / reflect-metadata - for Dependcy injection
-* class-transformer & class validator to sanitize input data as DTO objects
+- class-transformer & class validator to sanitize input data as DTO objects
-* Prisma ORM
+- Prisma ORM
-* express.js as HTTP server
+- express.js as HTTP server
-* dotenv to read env file
+- dotenv to read env file
-* telegram-apps - to register or authorize users
+- telegram-apps - to register or authorize users

 ## Database